cmark0v/linux_hax/linuxhax.rst

 Linux Hax
 +++++++++
-This started out as a general unix shell primer/reference page for noobs, inspired by a lot of emails written to help collegues that were getting used to unix based operating systems.
+This started out as a general unix shell primer/reference page for noobs, inspired by a lot of emails written to help colleagues that were getting used to unix based operating systems.
 I tried to focus on features and cultural norms that are so fundamental to experienced users that they often dont mention them.
-I have seen this manifest in stark realities such as people that are unaware of tab-to-complete after an embarassingly long period of daily linux use.
+I have seen this manifest in stark realities such as people that are unaware of tab-to-complete after an embarrassingly long period of daily linux use.
 It has widened in scope a little to include brief tutorial on important basic userland tools, and reference notes for myself and other advanced users on things that see helpful but infrequent use.

 Convention
 ==========
 This is notation and syntactic commonalities reflected in this document and others like it, not strict syntax but some generally unspoken entrenched cultural features that might confuse unix noobs when they take a look at a man page or a document like this.

+- ``[expression]`` - same as ``<expression>`` described above, this is more common in man pages
+    - ``[expression]...`` - entire ``[expression]`` is repeatable.
+Many commands can take an unbounded list of args, ex: ``ls [file]...``  refers to the fact that ``ls file1 file2 file3 ...`` is valid syntax
-- ``<x>`` - a common notation for unspecified parameters in unix man pages and such is surrounding a name or description of a quantity or string with the ``<`` and ``>``.  es: ``ls <folder>``
+- ``<x>`` - a common notation for unspecified commands/parameters in unix man pages and such is surrounding a name or description of a quantity or string with the ``<`` and ``>``.  es: ``ls <folder>``
-- ``<cmd> --help`` - common, quite standard, basically all modern command line utils have this arg to give you a refresh on the syntax, args available.
-This is however, a feature of the package itself and only ubiquitious due to cultural convention and voluntary adherence thereof.
+- ``[ctrl]-x`` - hold control and x both for a moment, ``x-y z`` hold x and y for a moment, release both, hit z
+- ``[BUTTON]``  - hit a button labeled BUTTON on your keyboard
 - ``<cmd> --arg-name -a <VAL1> --arg2 <VAL2>`` - it is very common for single character args to use a single ``-`` and multi-char to use two like ``--arg``, and use another ``-`` to separate words.
 This is also cultural convention, command line args can be anything and are tokenized on whitespace. flag options like ``-a -b`` are generally commutative(order doesnt matter) and can be grouped. so ``-ab`` and ``-ba`` and ``-b -a`` would all be the same to the former. argument values (denoted ``<VAL`>`` and ``<VAL2>`` above, are not commutative and sometimes option flags are grouped with argument values so they are only commutative within that block rather than on the whole line.
+- ``<cmd> --help`` - common, quite standard, basically all modern command line utils have this arg to give you a refresh on the syntax, args available.
+This is however, a feature of the package itself and only ubiquitous due to cultural convention and voluntary adherence thereof. often ``-h`` is equivalent
-- RTFM - means read the fucking manual IE check ``man``, common use context is in a response to someone who wants to be spoon fed like a baby and cant read his own error messages... (you know who you are)
+- ``RTFM`` - means read the fucking manual IE check ``man``, common use context is in a response to someone who wants to be spoon fed like a baby and cant read his own error messages... (you know who you are)
-- ``[expression]`` - same as ``<expression>`` described above, this is common in man pages -``[expression] ...`` - entire ``[expression]`` is repeatable
-- ``[ctrl]-x`` - hold control and x both for a moment, ``x-y z`` hold x and y for a moment, release both, hit z
-- ``[BUTTON]``  - hit a button labeled BUTTON on your keyboard
+- **middle button copypaste** - unix machines use 3 button mice and the middle button takes whatever text you have highlighted and pastes it to your text cursor/carat location.
+It does not use your regular copy paste buffer that modern interfaces use for ``ctrl-c`` and mouse-right-click-menu copypaste.
+This is pre-GUI feature and works in terminals.
+Modern mice have a scroll wheel which made the 3 buttons ubiquitous, but before that, it would be emulated by simultaneous actuation of both buttons in the case of a two button mouse.
+Some editors paste the text out to the location of the mouse pointer rather than the carat.

 Basic general unix shell commands